From First to Worst: Ranking the 10 Major Airlines for On-Time Performance in 2016

 2. Delta Air Lines: 85.17% on-time arrival

-Alaska Airlines may have taken the top spot, but Delta Air Lines (NYSE: DAL) deserves its own crown considering that it boasts more than five times as many seats as Alaska (220.5 million versus 42.03 million) and it was able to deliver an on-time performance of more than 85%.
+Alaska Airlines may have taken the top spot, but Delta Air Lines (DAL) deserves its own crown considering that it boasts more than five times as many seats as Alaska (220.5 million versus 42.03 million) and it was able to deliver an on-time performance of more than 85%.

 Delta's focus lately, other than giving Alaska a run for its money by expanding in Seattle, has been on reducing domestic flight cancellations, which appears to have had a positive impact on performance as well.Delta reported in January that it went 241 days in 2016 without cancelling a mainline flight anywhere in the world, which beat its own industry record by a whopping 80 days.
 Delta's reliability could become an important asset that draws in repeat business.